-What Constitutes Medical Malpractice in Indiana?
+What Constitutes Medical Malpractice in Terre Haute?

 At the intersection of healthcare and law, medical malpractice arises when a healthcare provider fails to provide the standard of care expected in the medical community, resulting in patient harm.